About

-Born in a small town in Kansas and taken at six months to San Diego, I lived most of my childhood on the move, following my career Navy father around, except for three pivotal years in Oklahoma where my father’s family lived.
+Born in a small town in Kansas and taken at six months to San Diego, I lived most of my childhood on the move, following my career Navy father around, except for three pivotal years in Oklahoma where my father’s family lived, followed by high school graduation in Kansas.
 After marriage and three kids, I went back to college and received a B.A. and M.A. from the University of Missouri-Kansas City where I spent many years as an administrator, mostly running the UMKC Women’s Center.
 That job gave me many great pleasures, including serving on the planning committee and as co-convenor of one of the critical area caucuses at Women 2000: Beijing Plus Five at the United Nations.

 I had always wanted to be a writer, a novelist, but life got in the way, and I wound up scribbling poetry in spare moments between childcare, work, and school.
 I became a poet, but my poems always had a story somewhere in them.
 The narrative impulse dies hard.

 Health problems eventually forced me out of the university and opened the door to writing full-time.
 I published two books of poetry, had two poems read by Garrison Keillor on The Writer’s Almanac, and won some awards.
 I also published a cookbook.
 I took a deep breath and jumped into the fiction pond.
-My novel, Every Last Secret, won the St. Martin’s Press/Malice Domestic Best First Traditional Mystery Novel Competition, was a Barnes & Noble Mystery Pick, and was selected by Las Comadres National Latino Book Club.
+My novel, Every Last Secret, won the St. Martin’s Press/Malice Domestic Best First Traditional Mystery Novel Competition, was a Barnes & Noble Mystery Pick, was featured by Las Comadres National Latino Book Club, and was a finalist for the International Latino Book Award.

 When I started writing this series, I wanted to explore Skeet Bannion’s character.
 She, like so many of us, is a good person still tangled up in family issues from her childhood.
-Skeet stars in my second novel, Every Broken Trust (St. Martin's/Minotaur, May 7, 2013), as well.
-And now I'm working on the third Skeet Bannion novel.
+Skeet stars in my second novel, Every Broken Trust, which was a selection of the Las Comadres National Latino Book Club, as well, and now in the third Skeet Bannion novel, Every Hidden Fear.
 I want to spend more time with her and with my invented town of Brewster, Missouri, which partakes of so many Kansas and Missouri small towns I’ve known.
 I love mysteries set in small communities where the detective is a real part of the whole community.
 With Skeet, I have that—and yet, she’s not quite completely a part of it since she always holds a bit of herself back.
 I don’t know if Skeet will ever get over that.
 I’ll have to write it to see.

 Awards/Residencies